denironyx/Data-Warehouse-Systems/Creating an ETL Solution with SSIS/README.md

 Also, checked out the foreach loop in SSIS

 Conditional statements is being declared using the expression task.
 With this you can implement and if then logic in SQL Server

+In a control flow an arrow basically is a precedent constraint.
+It controls what task runs after the current task based on success or failure

+### Implementing Data flow
+The Data Flow Task will enable me accomplish different tasks.
+With all of these task basically focuses on extracting, transforming or loading data.

+Every data flow task requires a source and a destination.
+In other words, its going to require a place to pull the data out of and the place to insert the data to.

+In Data flow the arrow represents data flowing from one task to another.
+The Blue arrow represents good data(data that was successfully read or transformed), while the RED arrow represent bad data or data that there have been an error in.

+In some ETL process you only need to insert new rules, that is in areas where data may have changed.
+In orther situations you may have to delete everything that's in the table and completely reload the data.
+In this project we are going to Truncate a table and reload the data.
+The table Truncated will be reload from the flat file source.